Afondevi/SequelizeGeneratorRouter/README.md

 };
 ```

-And the route is add in `/router/index.js`
+And the require route is add in `/router/index.js`

 After that, you can test/use your route with Postman (for example)